-You will meet with your assessor/tutor either in a group of other learners or on a one-to-one basis.
-This will either be at a College site or at your workplace.
-This is usually on a fortnightly basis.
 You will work with your assessor to produce a portfolio of evidence to demonstrate your competence and knowledge of your job role.
 You will be observed in your job role by your assessor to demonstrate your competence.

 You will sit exams for Preparing to Work in Adult Social Care and Functional Skills.